demonswap/toolkit/packages/token-lists/README.md

-# PancakeSwap Token Lists
+# DemonSwap Token Lists

-This repo contains main PancakeSwap token list and tools to validate it.
+This repo contains main DemonSwap token list and tools to validate it.

 ## How to add external lists